muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 Normally, an intermediate node will not process the PSID in the label stack because the PSID is inserted after the routing segment pointing to the egress node.
 But in some use cases, an intermediate node MAY process the PSID in the label stack by scanning the label stack or other means.
 In these cases, the PSID MUST be learned before processing.
 The detailed use cases and processing is out of the scope of this document.

-A PSID can be used in the case of Penultimate Hop Popping (PHP), where some labels are be popped off at the penultimate hop of an SR path, but the PSID MUST NOT be popped off until it reaches at the egress node.
+Some labels can be popped off at the penultimate hop of an SR path, but the PSID MUST NOT be popped off until it reaches at the egress node.

 The egress node MUST pop the PSID.
 The egress node MAY use the PSID for further processing.
 For example, when performance measurement is enabled on the SR path, it can trigger packet counting or timestamping.